 Chris enjoys working with young musicians and is a Professor at the Royal College of Music, an Associate of the Royal Academy of Music and a course leader for the Samling Foundation.
 He has also been an adjudicator for many international competitions.
 He has curated a concert series for the Wigmore Hall featuring the complete songs of Ravel and premiered works by composers including James Macmillan, Roxanna Panufnik, Judith Weir and Eric Whitacre.

-Recent highlights include recording the piano soundtrack to the film Altamira (starring Antonio Banderas and Goldshifteh Farahani), giving the world premiere of a newly-discovered work by Mendelssohn on BBC Radio 4, performances at the BBC Proms, Wigmore Hall and with the Richard Alston Dance Company.
+Highlights include recording the piano soundtrack to the film Altamira (starring Antonio Banderas and Goldshifteh Farahani), giving the world premiere of a newly-discovered work by Mendelssohn on BBC Radio 4, performances at the BBC Proms, Wigmore Hall and with the Richard Alston Dance Company.
 Recent and future plans include Winterreise with Mark Padmore at the St Endellion Festival, a series of five concerts he has curated for the Wigmore Hall entitled Songbooks, performances at the Oxford Lieder Festival, Bath Festival, West Cork Chamber Music Festival, Aldeburgh Festival.
 In 2016/17 he gave the first London performances of newly-commissioned translations by Jeremy Sams of Schubert’s song cycles, with Toby Spence, Roderick Williams and Sir John Tomlinson at the Wigmore Hall.
 These are now being recorded by Signum Records.
+He has also commissioned a new translation of the Wolf Italian Songbook which has its premiere at the Chiltern Arts Festival in 2019 with singers including Roderick Williams, Nicky Spence, Kathryn Rudge, Rowan Pierce and James Newby.